 Stalks of Ratibida pinnata are quite slender with veins/ridges running along them vertically.
 They are light green in color.

 The base of the plant will have some basal leaves that are around 6″ long by 4″ wide.
 They will be lobed, sometimes having secondary lobes on the lobes (did I say that right?).
-Along the stems there will be lance-shaped leaves that are much smaller, 1-2″.
+Along the stems there will be alternate lance-shaped (lanceolate) pinnately compound leaves that are much smaller, 1-2″.
 The surface of the leaves will be somewhat rough to the touch.

 Large daisy like flowers will occur at the top of the stems, with some branching from the stalk.
 So, you will get several blooms per stalk (usually).

 The bloom will have around 10-15 long (3″) petals that droop down from the head/disc.
 The head will be 1/2″-1″ tall.
 This is a very showy flower when planted in mass, similar to Black-Eyed Susan, except for the drooping petals.